Baby Cade’s Guide To Making Money With Your Blog Content

 There are two primary feed types: RSS and Atom.
 Google News allows you to create either type of feed.
 I click on the Atom link.

-I take the URL of the Atom Feed to Feedburner, a service that enables me to format my feed in a manner that allows me to include it on my blog.
+I take the Atom Feed URL to Feedburner, a service that allows me to format my feed so that I can include it on my blog.
 I place the spread in the “Burn this feed right this instant” box and follow the steps until my feed is live and I get a new “Feed URL.”

-I unzip the downloaded zip file and see the two necessary files I need to upload to my webserver: rss2html.php and sample-template.html.
-I open the latter file (if you don’t have an HTML editor, use “Notepad” on your PC).
+I unzipped the downloaded zip file and saw the two files I needed to upload to my webserver: rss2html.php and sample-template.html.
+I opened the latter file (if you don’t have an HTML editor, use “Notepad” on your PC).
 I deleted everything between the title tags, the h1 tags, and the h2 tags at the top of the page.

 I then change the “Table Width” from 100% to 30%.
 These are purely stylistic changes that I am making.
 I then save the file and upload both files to the root of my webserver.